kecorbin/katacoda-scenarios/genie-intro/step2.md

 ## So What???

 Now that we don't have to worry about platform specific deetails, we can get just the information we care about.
-Here's an example
+Here's an example.
+Let's assume that we wanted to check all interfaces in the testbed for interface CRC errors.

+To accomplish this, we can combine the devices into a single data structure, and loop over all of the interfaces using the same code.
+We no longer care "what type" of device we are working with.

 <pre class="file" data-filename="genie-intro.py" data-target="append">
 all_interfaces = dict()